MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 KM: Absolutely, yeah.

-MK: There are several drum fills in [*Prologue*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Three_Friends) that are some of the best drum fills that have ever been committed to tape.
+MK: There are several drum fills in [*Prologue*&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Three_Friends) that are some of the best drum fills that have ever been committed to tape.

 GG: Yeah, I’ve described a couple of them like, “Oh, those impossible drum fills you played.”